pwilmart/TMT_PAW_pipeline/README.md

 ![slide 9](images/Slide9.png)

-Controlling false discovery rates in bottom-up proteomics experiments is challenging.
+The choice of FASTA file is critical in bottom-up proteomics, and discussed in https://pwilmart.github.io/blog/2020/09/19/shotgun-quantification-part2.
+Controlling false discovery rates in bottom-up proteomics experiments is also challenging.
 We keep Comet searches as simple as possible while capturing sufficient quantitative data for reliable analysis.
 We do not configure Comet to identify everything in the samples.
 We try to capture most of the signal, though.

 ---

 ![slide 10](images/Slide10.png)

 The PAW pipeline is well documented at GitHub (https://github.com/pwilmart/PAW_pipeline).
 It uses the target/decoy method for PSM FDR estimation.
 A PeptideProphet discriminant function is used to better distinguish correct matches from incorrect matches.
 Subclassing peptides and doing independent FDR control makes the FDR analysis adaptive to the data.
+You can read more about some of the unique aspects of the PAW pipeline at https://pwilmart.github.io/blog/2021/06/06/PAW-pipeline-backstory.

 ---

 ![slide 11](images/Slide11.png)

 The datasets in these experiments are large.
 The ID rate (fraction of scans with a confident peptide sequence assignment) is typically 20% to 40% in real experiments.
 New data files are created for the PSMs that pass the FDR cutoff to speed up downstream processing (and simplify coding).
 The filtered top-hit files have all the information for protein inference.
 Protein inference is basically grouping peptides by protein, masking I and L residues, and doing peptide set comparisons.
-Identical peptide sets are limped together into protein groups.
+Identical peptide sets are lumped together into protein groups.
 Peptide sets that are formal subsets of other peptide sets have their proteins removed from the inferred lists (this is the parsimony part).
 We require two independent peptide matches to proteins to eliminate noisy, low abundance proteins.
 The PAW pipeline has an extended grouping algorithm to combine highly homologous proteins (nearly identical peptide sets) into protein families.

 NOTE: quantitative data is not considered during protein inference.
 All PSMs, even those without usable quant data, are needed for the best protein inference.